themanyone/whisper_dictation/README.md

 ./whisper_dictation.py
 ```

 If it complains about missing files, modify `whisper_dictation.py` and, in the first line, set the location of Python to the one inside the virtual environment that works with Whisper-JAX.
 The one you installed everything in.
 The default for our usage is `.venv/bin/python` which should load the correct one.
 But if it doesn't, you can change this to the path of python inside the conda or venv environment.
-Then you don't have to source or activate the virtual environment.
-You can just run it.
+Then you don't have to source or activate the virtual environment each time.
+You can just run it from anywhere.

 Also, feel free to change the FlaxWhisperPipline language, or use "openai/whisper-large-v2" if your video card has more than the 4Gb RAM that ours does.
 It defaults to `openai/whisper-small.en` which hogs just over 2 gigs of video RAM.
 But in fact, we get *fantastic* results even with `openai/whisper-tiny.en` So you might want to go tiny instead.